Tangshan Earthquake Memorial Park

 Tangshan Earthquake Memorial Park is located to the east of Nanhu Park, Tangshan, China.
 The park in built in memory of the 1976 Tangshan earthquake.
 The Tangshan Earthquake Museum, the Tangshan earthquake ruins at Tangshan Rolling Stock and the memorial walls engraved with names of the earthquake victims are in the park.

+The Wall is almost 300 meters long as a 2 football fields as names.